GhostbustersHack

 "I wrote off the idea as a pipe dream when Master Linkuei first contacted me about a potential project in early 2022, but I learned very quickly to never doubt Master Linkuei after some examination of the game's code."

-For those unfamiliar, Ghostbusters for the Sega Mega Drive/Genesis was a platform shooter, where players had to earn money by catching ghosts, and collect four pieces of a stone tablet to summon the final stage.
-You picked from Ray Stantz, Egon Spengler, and Peter Venkman, with each character having his own abilities.
+For those unfamiliar, Ghostbusters for the Sega Mega Drive/Genesis was a platform shooter, where players had to earn money by catching ghosts before collecting four pieces of a stone tablet to summon the final stage.
+You picked from Ray Stantz, Egon Spengler, and Peter Venkman, with each character having his own strengths and weaknesses.
 Peter, for instance, was a pretty good all-rounder, whereas Ray was tough and slow, and Egon was fast but not exactly the strongest of the bunch.

-According to a recent tweet from Master Linkeui, how Winston will fit in is that he will be stronger than the other Ghostbusters and able to jump much higher.
-This arguably makes him slightly overpowered, but we like the idea of having a bonus character who is able to breeze through the stages easier than the others.
+According to a recent tweet from Master Linkeui, Winston will be stronger than the other Ghostbusters and able to jump much higher.
+This arguably makes him slightly overpowered compared to the rest of the team, but we like the idea of having a bonus character who is able to breeze through the stages easier than the others.

 Do you remember playing Ghostbusters on the Sega Mega Drive/Genesis?
 Are you excited to play as Winston in this new romhack?
 Let us know your thoughts below!